fox-Y/Edge-Sign-Prediction-Project/README.md

 YEA: the year in which the election was started
 DAT: the date and time of this vote
 TXT: the comment written by the source, in wiki markup

-# Feature Engineering
-For feature engineering part, we defining a collection of features for our machine learning.
-The features are divided into two classes.
-The first class is based on the signed degrees of the nodes.
-Like positive degree, negative degree and the common neighbors.
-The positive degree of a node is the number of positive edges connecting it.
-And the negative degree of a node is the number of negative edges connecting it.
-If the positive degree of a node is larger, it means that the node is more willing to make friends with other nodes or the node is more popular with other nodes.
-And common neighbors refers to the common nodes between two nodes.
-We think that if there are many common friends between two nodes, then the probability of them becoming friends is relatively high.
-The second class is based on the number of triads of each type.